-- 9. Approve a Spring 2015 procurement of SRECs for the prompt delivery year to allow the utilities to meet their photovoltaic RPS requirement.
+- 7. Approve a procurement of capacity for Ameren Illinois in a quantity of at least 50% of the forecast requirement for the second delivery year and a contingent procurement of at least 25% of forecasted requirements for the third delivery year. - 8.
+Approve pro-rata curtailment of ComEd and Ameren Illinois's Long-Term Power Purchase Agreements for renewable energy in the unlikely event that the updated March 2015 expected load forecast indicates that such a curtailment is necessary.
+This forecast will form the basis for pro-rata curtailment of long term renewable contracts assuming consensus is reached among the parties identified in Item 2 above.
+Otherwise, the July 2014 forecast will form the basis for curtailment. - 9.
+Approve a Spring 2015 procurement of SRECs for the prompt delivery year to allow the utilities to meet their photovoltaic RPS requirement.
 The volume for the procurement will be determined based upon the "Remaining Target" quantities from the utilities' March, 2015 load forecasts and limited to the funds available according to the update of Renewable Resources Budgets. - 10.
 Approve a September 2015 procurement of distributed generation RECs using already collected hourly ACP funds. - 11.
-Approve a procurement of energy efficiency as a supply resource to lower the overall cost of supply starting in 2016.
-In the alternative, the IPA also recommends consideration of a strategy that would update the Section 16-111.5B third-party RFP process to accomplish a comparable result. - 12.
+Approve a strategy to update the Section 16-111.5B third-party RFP process to specifically seek out programs that would reduce demand during peak hours.7 - 12.
 Approve the consensus items from the ICC staff-led workshops on Section 16-111.5B. - 13.
 Approve Section 16-111.5B incremental energy efficiency programs. - 14.
 Approve the recommendations to improve the procurement event process.